laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 On the other hand in the _fourth function_ we've created an extra _type parameter_ to the function which does not make sense anymore as compare to the first one.

-So, just be simple and also make your code simple.
+So, just be simple and also make our code simple.

 3. **`Type parameter should appear Twice`**